20 Enduring IGFA World Records

 Del Brown's Permit

-On March 13, 1986, Del Brown was fishing with legendary guide and IGFA Hall of Famer Steve Huff on the pristine flats of Key West, Florida, where he landed this incredible 18.82-kilogram (41-pound, 8-ounce) permit on 8-pound fly tippet.
+On March 13, 1986, Del Brown was fishing with legendary guide Captain Steve Huff (one of the few guides to be honored as both an IGFA Hall of Famer and Tommy Gifford Award Winner), on the pristine flats of Key West, Florida, where he landed this incredible 18.82 kilogram (41 pound, 8 ounce) permit on 8-pound fly tippet.
 After a 1-hour and 3-minute battle that no doubt tested the angler and guide, Brown brought the fish skiff-side.
 This permit smashed Brown's previous record, which he had set two days prior by an astonishing 9.24 kilograms (20 pounds, 6 ounces)!

 ____________________________